Last updated: 5 May 2022

 - Next steps

-From 1 November 2021, all non-New Zealand citizen travellers who arrive in New Zealand via the air border will need to meet minimum vaccination requirements for entry.
+Most travellers arriving in New Zealand via the air border need to meet vaccination requirements for entry.
 This also applies to anyone transiting in New Zealand before travelling to another country.

-You will need to have received a complete course of one of the vaccines approved for entry to NZ at least 14 days before you depart for New Zealand.
+You will need to have received a complete course of one of the vaccines approved for entry to New Zealand before you depart for New Zealand.
 View the approved COVID-19 vaccines.

-You will need to declare on your application for an MIQ voucher that you meet the minimum vaccination requirements for entry and should carry evidence of your vaccination with you as this will be checked by the airline before you depart for New Zealand and by Customs when you land in New Zealand.
+You should carry evidence of your vaccination with you as this will be checked by the airline before you depart for New Zealand and by Customs when you land in New Zealand.

-If you do not meet the minimum vaccination requirements you will not be allowed to board to travel to New Zealand.
+If you do not meet the vaccination requirements, you will not be allowed to board your aircraft to travel to New Zealand.
 If you provide incorrect documentation there are fines and in some circumstances you may be deported.

-You can access the COVID-19 Public Health Response (Air Border) Order (No 2) Amendment Order (No 11) 2021 on the NZ Legislation website.
+You can access the COVID-19 Public Health Response (Air Border) Order 2021 on the NZ Legislation website.

 There are groups of people who do not need to be vaccinated to travel to New Zealand.
 These groups are: